lpsinger/userguide/index.rst

 for counterparts (electromagnetic waves or neutrinos).

-`Advanced LIGO`_ and `Advanced Virgo`_ began their third observing run (O3) on April 1, 2019.
-For the first time, **LIGO/Virgo alerts are public**.
+`Advanced LIGO`_ and `Advanced Virgo`_ began their third observing run (O3) on April 1, 2019. **Observations were suspended on March 27, 2020, due to the COVID-19 pandemic.** Observing schedule updates will be posted once it is known when it will be safe to resume normal activities at the sites.

+**LIGO/Virgo alerts are public**.
 Alerts are distributed through NASA's Gamma-ray Coordinates Network (:term:`GCN`).
 There are two types of alerts: human-readable :term:`GCN Circulars <GCN Circular>` and machine-readable :term:`GCN Notices <GCN Notice>`.
 This document provides a brief overview of the procedures for vetting and sending GW alerts, describes their contents and format, and includes instructions and sample code for receiving GCN Notices and decoding GW sky maps.

 Contents